 Palliative care and hospice care also involve round-the-clock monitoring of patient conditions using medical technology and tools only available in medicating facilities.
-The main difference between the two is the stage or progression of the illness they are given.
+Plus they have high-quality medical and hospital bed that provides the best level of comfort for their patients

 Patients may receive palliative care as early as after diagnosis to treat the disease and, hopefully, lessen unnecessary hospitalization and certain medical services.
 When the illness ceases to respond to treatment or a terminally ill patient opts out of treatment, the doctor will recommend hospice care.